-"To overcome this difficulty the young man went to Salt Lake City and explained his trouble to president Brigham Young, who gave him an order telling Erastus Snow to marry them in St. George."49
+"To overcome this difficulty the young man went to Salt Lake City and explained his trouble to president Brigham Young, who gave him an order telling Erastus Snow to marry them in St. George."21

 Erastus Snow performed the ceremony wedding Elizabeth Houston to Albert DeLong on January 3, 1867.
 As Widow Houston had feared, Elizabeth and Albert left St. George as soon as they were married.
-In the years that followed, Brigham Young would joke with Albert and Elizabeth regarding the unusal circumstances of their marriage whenever he saw the Delongs in his travels.
-This good-natured ribbing illustrates that Albert Delong's quest to circumvent the rules was not a typical happening in Brigham's time.
+In the years that followed, Brigham Young would joke with Albert and Elizabeth regarding the unusal circumstances of their marriage whenever he saw the Delong's quest to circumvent the rules was not a typical happening in Brigham's time.